-A dental implant is the best solution for a missing tooth.
+A dental implant is the best long term solution for a missing tooth.
 Most people worry about dental implants because they associate them with other types of implants.
 Dental implants are made in a single session and without any pain.
-Let us learn more about them in this article about dental implant frequently asked questions.
+Let’s learn more about them in this article about dental implant frequently asked questions.

 What is a dental implant?

 The dental implant is a metal piece like a screw, located in the jaw bone or mandible in the former dental root to help replace one or more missing teeth.
 Implantation is made after the extraction site has healed or sometimes immediately after extraction.
 The process involves a small, but not very complicated surgery.
-We can compare it as “aggression” with extraction.
 After a while, another piece of metal, called abutment is added and the doctor may place a crown, bridge or denture, which replaces the tooth or teeth that are missing.
 The metal implants and abutments are made up of high purity titanium.

 In general, any patient who lacks one or more teeth can go for it.
 Each case is evaluated clinically in part, to inform the patient of how many implants would be needed and if there are other treatments required and other details like what will be the cost of treatment is provided to the patient.
 However, there are cases in which the patient may not be a suitable candidate for dental implants.
 Your dentist will be able to tell you more about it after thorough check up.